 Failure To Pay Attention At Intersections As A Major Cause of Broadsides.

 Make no mistake about it, the most lethal weapon on the road is an inattentive motorist.
 (Michael Ehline).
 Driver inattentiveness is one of the main causes of broadside accidents.
 So it goes without saying that distractions like smartphones often prevent one or several drivers from stopping at posted signs or phased traffic lights.

 What are Some Important Nationwide T-Bone Accident Statistics?

-Modernly, all newly sold motor cars in the State of California, as well as the United States, are required to meet minimum side-impact safety standards.
+Modernly, all newly sold motor cars in California and the United States must meet minimum side-impact safety standards.
 But there are issues with these rules, and they are old.
 Some forward-looking carmakers have gone beyond the law to secure vehicle occupants with side-impact airbags and other countermeasures.
 Even with all this special protection, older cars may not meet these standards.

 Also, high-speed T-bone accidents can kill someone in vehicles with safety standards that exceed government regulations.
-In fact, according to the National Highway Traffic Security Administration (NHTSA), around 8,000 people die nationally, in annual in T-bone accidents.
-Besides that, thousand upon, thousands more people are badly hurt.
+According to the National Highway Traffic Security Administration (NHTSA), around 8,000 people die nationally annually in T-bone accidents.
+Besides that, thousands upon thousands of more people are badly hurt.

 The below statistics and crash analysis research demonstrate:

 - T-bone accidents represented 13% of all automobile accidents in the United States during the test period.